timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Overview :material-cursor-default-click:"

-            - At the ≈1:28:05 mark in this video, while serving as front IPR, Green #NNN attempts to create a bridge between the front and real blocker walls.
+            - At the ≈1:28:05 mark in this video, while serving as front IPR, Green #NN attempts to create a bridge between the front and real blocker walls.
-            - An unrelated series of events happen nearly simultaneously which causes Green #NNN to illegally destroy the pack:
+            - An unrelated series of events happen nearly simultaneously which causes Green #NN to illegally destroy the pack:
-                - In the front wall, the rearmost blocker, Green #NNN, skates forward at a speed consistent with the established pack speed.
-                - In the rear wall,
+                - All on-track blockers are part of an established pack with clearly-defined front and rear walls as Green #NN leaves the penalty box, legally enters the track, and skates in derby direction until they reach the front wall.
+This action plus natural gameplay moves the pack from "all" to "front."
+                - In the rear wall, Blue #21 initiates a block that sends the Green Jammer OOB and skates in non-derby direction to recycle the Green Jammer.
+Blue #21 leaves the defined back, and continues skating in non-derby direction until they reach the edge of the rear engagement zone and receive an OOP warning from the rear IPR.
+                - Green #NN stops and begins skating in non-derby direction as Blue #21 returns to a position within 10 feet of rear wall which is still within the rear engagement zone and not the pack itself.
+                - Green #35's skating in non-derby direction causes them to leave the pack while within 10 feet of the rear wall creating a split "no-pack".

         === "Outcome :material-cursor-default-click:"

-            - The illegal pack destruction immediately reforms the pack.
+            - The illegal pack destruction immediately reforms the pack in the front
-            - I issue an illegal position penalty to Green #NNN for unnatural pack destruction.
+            - I issue an illegal position penalty to Green #NN for destroying the pack.

         === "Importance :material-cursor-default-click:"